ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Alternatively, C can upload the access token while executing the EDHOC protocol, by transporting the access token in an EAD field of an EDHOC message sent to RS.
 This is further discussed in {{AT-in-EAD}} and {{edhoc-exec}}, and shown by the example in {{example-with-optimization}}.

 In either case, C and RS run the EDHOC protocol by exchanging POST requests and related responses to a dedicated EDHOC resource at RS (see {{edhoc-exec}}).
-Once completed the EDHOC session, C and RS have agreed on a common secret key PRK\_out (see {{Section 4.1.3 of I-D.ietf-lake-edhoc}}), from which they establish an OSCORE Security Context (see {{edhoc-exec}}).
+Once completed the EDHOC session, C and RS have agreed on a common secret key PRK\_out (see {{Section 4.1.3 of RFC9528}}), from which they establish an OSCORE Security Context (see {{edhoc-exec}}).
 After that, C and RS use the established OSCORE Security Context to protect their communications when accessing protected resources at RS, as per the access rights specified in the access token (see {{access-rights-verif}}).

 C and RS are mutually authenticated once they have successfully completed the EDHOC protocol.
 RS gets key confirmation of PRK\_out by C at the end of the successful EDHOC session.
 Conversely, C get key confirmation of PRK\_out by RS either when receiving and successfully verifying the optional EDHOC message\_4 from RS, or when successfully verifying a response from RS protected with the generated OSCORE Security Context.